bbauska/JS-Programs/README.md

 console.log(' Random Password: ${randomPassword}');
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h2 id="js124">128.
-Basic Maze Solver
+<h2 id="js128">128.
+Basic Maze Solver</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program simulates a basic maze solver that navigates through a maze represented by a 2D array.
-The solver uses a simple depth-first search algorithm to find a path from the starting point to the exit.
+<p>This program simulates a basic maze solver that navigates through a maze represented by
+a 2D array.
+The solver uses a simple depth-first search algorithm to find a path from the starting point to the exit.</p>
 <pre>
 // Function to solve a maze using depth-first search function solveMaze(maze) {